-This discussion and analysis of financial position and results of operations is prepared as at February 25th, 2016 and should be read in conjunction with the interim financial statements and the accompanying notes for the quarter ended December 31, 2015 for Banyan Gold Corp. (the "Company").
+This discussion and analysis of financial position and results of operations is prepared as at May 30, 2016 and should be read in conjunction with the interim financial statements and the accompanying notes for the quarter ended March 31, 2016 for Banyan Gold Corp. (the "Company" or "Banyan").
 The financial statements, including comparatives, have been prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS").
-Except as otherwise disclosed, all dollar figures included therein and in the following management discussion and analysis ("MD&A") are quoted in Canadian dollars.
+Except as otherwise disclosed, all dollar figures included therein and in the following Management Discussion and Analysis ("MD&A") are quoted in Canadian dollars.